CarletonStudentDev/SwipeGame/README.md

 	- Card, Multiplier and GameOverScreen animation
 	- + 1sec causes timer 'beep' override for 1sec
 	- + 1sec animation
-	- GooglePlay Services
+	- GooglePlay Services (tutorial requires you to pay $25 before starting)
-	- HighScore needs to be saved before starting new activity (maybe GooglePlay)
+	- HighScore needs to be saved before starting new activity (save to GooglePlay)
 	- New sound mp3's